 Here are a few measures you can take to make your hybrid cloud adoption a success:

 Preparing your data against any potential breaches by encrypting it is a vital step in protecting it.

-When operating in a hybrid cloud, store your data strategically.
+When operating in a hybrid cloud, store your data center strategically.
 Sensitive data needs to be stored on a private cloud; regular data can be stored on the public cloud.